2023 Most Popular Biological & Physical Science Associate Degree Schools in the Great Lakes Region

 Biological Science majors at MVCC take out an average of $10,727 in student loans while working on their Associate Degree.

-A rank of #2 on this year’s list means William Rainey Harper College is a great place for biological and physical science students working on their associate degree.
-Located in the suburb of Palatine, Harper College is a public college with a fairly large student population.
+Out of the 55 schools in the Great Lakes Region that were part of this year’s ranking, William Rainey Harper College landed the # 2 spot on the list.
+Located in the large suburb of Palatine, Harper College is a public college with a large student population.

 About 58% of the students majoring in biological science at the school are women while 42% are male.